iterative/dvc.org/static/docs/commands-reference/destroy.md

 ## Description

-It removes all the files present in the current DVC workspace.
+It removes DVC-files, and the entire `.dvc/` meta directory from the current workspace.
 Note that the DVC cache will normally be removed as well, unless it's set to an external location with `dvc cache dir`.
 (By default a local cache is located in the `.dvc/cache` directory.)
-If you were using
-[symlinks for linking data](/doc/user-guide/large-dataset-optimization) from the cache, DVC will replace them with copies, so that your data is intact after the DVC repository destruction.
+If you were using [symlinks for linking data](/doc/user-guide/large-dataset-optimization) from the cache, DVC will replace them with copies, so that your data is intact after the DVC repository destruction.